 Investments in the Georgia United Methodist Foundation's Certificate Program provide funding for loans to United Methodist churches and ministries.
-Our Loan Program currently has 60 loans worth over $29.7 million.
+Our Loan Program currently has over $31 million in outstanding loans.

 There are many benefits to partnering with GUMF.
 As a connectional ministry, we have your best interests at heart.
 We understand the challenges involved with financing, as well as the requirements of The United Methodist Church.
 Our ministry goals include simplifying the process, offering lower costs, advantageous terms and competitive loan rates and serving as your advisor from start to finish.

 GUMF offers construction loans with terms normally less than one year.
 Permanent loans with terms from 5 to 20 years are also available.
 The minimum loan amount is $25,000.